jwijenbergh/FOD/doc/installation/v1.7/docker.md

 Now, FoD can submit FlowSpec rules which are actually only stored inside the NETCONF test server without an actual effect on any network, but FoD functionality of controlling rules can be tested.

+### NETCONF test server docker container based on netconfd instead of netopeer

+similar to router-container/Dockerfile but will use netconfd (DEBIAN package) instead of CESNET's netopeer NETCONF server

 ### NETCONF test server docker container extended to virtual DDoS test network

 Based on an instance of the NETCONF test server docker container